ericbrasiln/traducoes-ph/intro-to-bash.md

 You may want to take a break from the terminal at this point.
 To do so, enter `exit` and you'll close your session.

 There are more commands to try as you get more comfortable with the command line.
 Some of our other favourites are `du`, which is a way to find out how much memory is being used (`du -h` makes it human readable — as with other commands).
-For those of you on OS X, `top` provides an overview of what processes are running (`mem` on Windows) and `touch FILENAME` can create a basic text file on both systems
+For those of you on OS X, `top` provides an overview of what processes are running (`mem` on Windows) and `touch FILENAME` can create a basic text file on both systems.

 By this point, we hope you have a good, basic understanding of how to move around using the command line, move basic files, and make minor edits here and there.
 This beginner-level lesson is designed to give you some basic fluency and confidence.
 In the future, you may want to get involved with scripting.